 To decide that a standard is applicable, or not, we must know something about the standard.
 We should neither embrace nor summarily dismiss the contents without some measure of skeptical review, specifically, we will want to answer questions such as these:

 - How was the standard developed?

 - What environment(s) were considered in the development?

 - Are there specific applications that were considered in the development of the standard?
 For example, was the standard derived from a variety of industries and equipment application?

 - Was customer use or application information gathered?

 a.
-The good
+The Good about Standards

 Standards can help us cut down on the amount of research required to understand how things may work.
 Standards are often developed by a range of people, expertise or companies contributing, for example, SAE International has many vehicle standards under development at any given time, with many industry experts contributing to any one of those standards.
 The same is true for the ISO standards.
 This multiplicity of perspective and experience can be helpful in assessing or articulating the range of variation that may be witnessed in the field.
 It is true, that the multiple perspective from a variety of people working on the topic, and a variety of applications, can help to identify key parameters and a better idea of the range of variation of those parameters in the field.

 b.
-The bad
+The bad about Standards

 There is a downside of standards.
 For example, when we just embrace the standard as if it were some sort of definitive law.
 This work often originates from industry pundits or proponents that we may believe are highly credible, we may attach a strong degree of confidence without corroborating evidence.
 Any deviation from the standard and our actual product application and operating environment represents a risk that the standard does not adequately represent our application.